mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-fiat-shamir.md

 The Fiat-Shamir transformation relies on a hash function that can absorb inputs incrementally and squeeze variable-length unpredictable messages.
 On a high level, it consists of three main components:

 - A label.
-- An underlying hash function H, in a chosen mode, which the hash state invokes to execute the actions.
+- An underlying hash function H, in a chosen mode, and instantiated over a chosen domain, which the hash state invokes to execute the actions.

 The core actions supported are:

-- `absorb` indicates a sequence of `len` elements in input
+- `absorb` indicates a sequence of elements in input to be absorbed by the underlying hash function.
-- `squeeze` indicates an amount `len` of output to be produced
+- `squeeze` given input `length`, produces that many elements as output.

 The API follows the template of duplex sponges.